“Good health is a crown on the head of a well person that only a sick person can see.” – Robin Sharma

 “Allah reham karaya!
 Iska toh ilaaj nhn hota, woh Rasheeda ko hua tha, woh beechari toh chal busi”, the old aunty would have said at your brother’s shadi.

-These are some of the myths you might have come across when hearing people talking about breast cancers.
+These are some myths you might have come across when hearing people talking about breast cancers.
 It reflects the dire need to educate and create self-awareness among people.

 If you are reading this, but don’t know what breast cancer is, here it’s: Breast cancer is a type of cancer in which cells of either breast grow/multiply out of control.
 There are different types of breast cancers depending upon the kinds of cells in the breasts that turn into cancer.